PhilErm/SSS_Custom/README.md

 ## To-dos

-* Account for negative population sizes.
-* Rebuild dispersal functionality to accomodate dispersal kernels.
+* Rebuild dispersal functionality to accomodate dispersal kernels
 * Comment new functions
 * Implement other fishing methods